Kaustubh-Mathur/Kaustubh-Mathur/README.md

 # 👋 Hi, I'm Kaustubh!
-👨‍🎓 Studying Computer Science with a minor in Business Administration at the University of Cincinnati, Ohio<br/>
+👨‍🎓 Studying Computer Science with a Minor in Business Administration at the University of Cincinnati, Ohio<br/>
 💭 Currently learning about data analytics and [this](https://www.latentview.com/blog/unleashing-data-science-for-stock-market-trading/)!<br/>

 ![Kaustubh's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kaustubh-Mathur)